Audio bit depth: Binary representation

 A PCM signal is a sequence of digital audio samples containing the data providing the necessary information to reconstruct the original analog signal.
 Each sample represents the amplitude of the signal at a specific point in time, and the samples are uniformly spaced in time.
 The amplitude is the only information explicitly stored in the sample, and it is typically stored as either an integer or a floating-point number, encoded as a binary number with a fixed number of digits – the sample's bit depth, also referred to as word length or word size.

 The resolution indicates the number of discrete values that can be represented over the range of analog values.
 The resolution of binary integers increases exponentially as the word length increases: adding one bit doubles the resolution, adding two quadruples it, and so on.
 The number of possible values that an integer bit depth can represent can be calculated by using 2^{n}, where n is the bit depth.
 Thus, a 16-bit system has a resolution of 65,536 (2^{16}) possible values.

 Integer PCM audio data is typically stored as signed numbers in two's complement format.

-Today, most audio file formats and digital audio workstations (DAWs) support PCM formats with samples represented by floating-point numbers.
+Today, most audio file formats and digital audio workstations (DAWs) also support PCM formats with samples represented by floating-point numbers.
 Both the WAV file format and the AIFF file format support floating-point representations.
 Unlike integers, whose bit pattern is a single series of bits, a floating-point number is instead composed of separate fields whose mathematical relation forms a number.
 The most common standard is IEEE 754, which is composed of three fields: a sign bit representing whether the number is positive or negative, a mantissa, and an exponent determining a power-of-two factor to scale the mantissa.
 The mantissa is expressed as a binary fraction in IEEE base-two floating-point formats.